WoutCherlet/treePoinTr/silvilaser/plan.md

 Requirements:
  - Process input data:
-         - get cubes of CLS data where there is at least some points not present in the TLS data
+         - get cubes of CLS data where there is at least some points not present in the TLS data  DONE
-         - divide into testing, training and validation cubes
+         - divide into testing, training and validation cubes DONE
- - Train a model: start from Aline's weights, retrain on CLS cubes
+ - Train a model: start from Aline's weights, retrain on CLS cubes DONE
  - Get some qualitative results, maybe on independent trees or just on test cubes.
+TODO

 + Discuss potential of integrating occlusion mapping and point cloud completion